cagov/data-infrastructure/docs/dbt/dbt-performance.md

 For more information refer to the [dbt tags documentation](https://docs.getdbt.com/reference/resource-configs/tags).

-### 2. Model Level: Materialization Matters
+### 2. Model-level: Materialization matters

 For a good comparison of materialization options and their trade-offs see the [Materialization Best Practices](https://docs.getdbt.com/guides/best-practices/materializations/2-available-materializations) section of the dbt docs.

 **Views**: Are a trade-off between build performance and read/reporting performance.
 In cases where you are using a BI tool, you should almost always use table materializations unless data storage size is an issue or refresh frequency is so high that cost or scheduling conflicts become a problem.
 In cases where performance at time of reporting is not an issue (say, you are generating an aggregated report on a monthly basis) then views can be a great way to cut run time.
 Another case where views can be a good option is with staging data of relatively small size, where your queries are relatively light-weight and you want to ensure fresh data without having to configure separate runs for those models.

 **Incremental Models**:
-For a very large data sets, it can be essential to use [incremental models](https://docs.getdbt.com/docs/build/incremental-models).
+For very large data sets, it can be essential to use [incremental models](https://docs.getdbt.com/docs/build/incremental-models).
 For this to work, you need some means of filtering records from the source table, typically using a timestamp.
 You then add a conditional block into your model to only select new records unless you're doing a full refresh.
 It's worth noting that incremental models can be tricky to get right and you will often want to implement some additional data integrity testing to ensure data is fresh and complete.
 For a more detailed discussion of Incremental Models, see [Incremental models in-depth](https://docs.getdbt.com/guides/best-practices/materializations/4-incremental-models)

 An example in our current projects is the CalHR Ecos model [stg_CertEligibles](https://github.com/cagov/caldata-mdsa-calhr-ecos/blob/main/transform/models/stage/ecos/certification/stg_CertEligibles.sql).
 This query takes over three minutes to run and no wonder - it generates 858 million rows!
-This is clearly a case where we should ask if we need all of that data or can filtered in someway and if the answer is yes, then we should consider using an incremental materialization.
+This is clearly a case where we should ask if we need all of that data or can it be filtered in some way and if the answer is yes, then we should consider using an incremental materialization.

-### 4. Query Level: Optimizing Queries
+### 4. Query-level: Optimizing queries
-A great many books have been written on this subject!
-The good news is that most of the tools we use provide excellent resources for analyzing query performance.
+So many books have been written on this subject!
+The good news is that most tools we use provide excellent resources for analyzing query performance.

-#### Write or Read?
+#### Write or read?
 Because models are often created using a CREATE TABLE...
 SELECT statement you need to separate out read from write performance to understand if the issue is that your original query is slow or you are simply moving a lot of data and it takes time.
 It's worth saying that the chances are good that if you are moving a lot of data you are also querying a lot of data and in fact both read and write may be very time consuming but this is not a given -- if you are doing lots of joins on big data sets along with aggregations that output a small number of rows, then probably your model performance is read-bound.
 If this is the case the first question you should probably ask is can you break up that model into smaller chunks using staging and intermediate models.

 A good way to get a sense of read vs write performance is to do one or more of: